 When you arrive at your destination, be sure to pace yourself and avoid strenuous activities and unnecessary stress.
 Certain activities, like scuba diving, may be unsafe for your heart.
 Your doctor can give you advice about this.

-If you take diuretics, stay hydrated, and try to monitor your salt intake when eating out.
-If you are taking blood thinners, do not eat excessive amounts of green leafy vegetables; they contain high levels of vitamin K, which helps the blood to clot and may interfere with the effectiveness of your medicine.
 You should also follow the Centers for Disease Control and Prevention's recommendations regarding safe drinking water and foods to eat or avoid in the locations that you will be traveling to.

 Most of all, try to relax, and enjoy your trip!

 US Centers for Disease Control and Prevention

 2014 Recommended immunizations for adults: by age.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/vaccines/schedules/downloads/adult/adult-schedule-easy-read.pdf.
 Accessed December 29, 2014.